Priyanshu19Mishra/Using-R-Random-Forest-for-Website-traffic-analysis/README.md

 To run the repo, use the R file in an R supporting IDE, and install the necessary header file.
 I have implemented this using Google Colab.
 Google Colab is one such prominent platform that is very much used and appropriate for ML task.
 All the other details has been  uploaded along with the plots and accuracy matrices.
 These matrices accurately analyses the model performance.
+All the images of the model performance has been uploaded in this particular repository.